| Written by Mark Buzinkay

 Vehicles planning

 Yard planners must efficiently schedule the operators to terminal vehicles to minimise the workforce required while satisfying the demand.
-During operations, the yard planners need to decide how to assign/ schedule containers to terminal vehicles to minimise the number of vehicles required to carry out specific jobs or reduce the distance travelled.
+During operations, yard planners need to decide how to assign/ schedule containers to terminal vehicles to minimise the number of vehicles required to carry out specific jobs or reduce the distance travelled.
 They also need to schedule yard cranes and assign the jobs to lower the total completion time of a given set of assignments.
 It is essential to plan the working schedule to reduce unproductive moves efficiently.

 At the intermodal transport level, the managers determine the daily working schedules of the operators as well as the schedules/ routes for each of the combined modes of transport to achieve on-time delivery at the minimum cost.
 The objective of intermodal transport is to utilise each respective mode of transport's advantages to make the transportation process as efficient and economical as possible.